gomponents/gontainer/README.md

             port: 3306
 ```

-Sometimes it make sense to use value directly in argument or field, to do it, prefix your value by `!value `, e.g.:
+Sometimes it makes sense to use value directly in argument or field, to do it, prefix your value by `!value `, e.g.:

 ```yaml
 services: